The Singleton

 "What did you say."

 "Regularization.
-Keeping your model from overfitting to whatever just happened.
-That's what faith is.
-It's not an answer to a question.
-It's the part of your learning rule that doesn't let you jump every time new data comes in.
+Keeping your model from overfitting to whatever just happened."
+The Elder turned the vase a few degrees.
+"That is what faith is, structurally.
+It is not an answer to a question.
+It is the part of your learning rule that will not let you jump every time new data comes in.
 Is that not a word you use?"

 Jeff, slowly: "That's exactly the word I use.
 What did you do before you retired."